 Background

-In connection with the fact that in 2010 the government under the leadership of the then Minister of Higher Education and Research Tobias Krantz (Liberals) abolished the corps obligation, a state grant was introduced to the student unions.
-The grant was intended as a compensation for the reduced income that resulted from fewer students joining the corps and paying membership fees.
-With a grant, the student unions could continue to carry out the activities required by, among other things, the Higher Education Act, the Higher Education Ordinance and the Student Union Ordinance.
+In connection with the government, led by the then Minister of Higher Education and Research Tobias Krantz (Liberals), abolishing the compulsory student union, a government grant was introduced for student unions.
+The grant was intended as compensation for the reduced income that resulted from fewer students joining the union and paying membership fees.
+With a grant, student unions would be able to continue to conduct the activities required by the Higher Education Act, the Higher Education Ordinance and the Student Union Ordinance, among other things.

-The state investigation which was the basis for the abolition of the union obligation, proposed that the student unions would receive a grant of SEK 310 per full-year student to cover the reduced income (equivalent to SEK 400 in 2024 monetary value).
-In practice, the support introduced was just under SEK 100 per student (equivalent to SEK 120 in 2024 monetary value), i.e. less than a third of the inquiry's proposal.
+The government investigation which formed the basis for the abolition of the compulsory union membership, proposed that student unions would receive a grant of SEK 310 per full-year student to cover the reduced income (equivalent to SEK 400 in 2024 monetary value).
+In practice, the support introduced amounted to just under SEK 100 per student (equivalent to SEK 120 in 2024 monetary value), i.e. less than a third of the inquiry's proposal.

-The funding for student unions is too low
+The allocation to student unions is too low

-The office of university chancellor in 2017 followed In the 2010 student union reform, the authority found that student unions are underfunded, that different student unions have very different conditions, and that many unions are dependent on their universities.
-UKÄ believed that "the most important measure is to finance student influence more fully and in a more equal way".
-The university chancellor's office recommends tripling or quadrupling the state grant to the student unions.
-That would correspond to between 300 and 400 kroner per full-year student.
-SFS shares the image that UKÄ landed in.
+The University Chancellor's Office followed up in 2017 In the 2010 student union reform, the authority found that student unions are underfunded, that different student unions have very different conditions, and that many unions are in a position of dependence on their universities.
+UKÄ said that “the most important measure is to finance student influence more fully and in a more equal way”.
+The University Chancellor’s Office recommends tripling or quadrupling the state grant to student unions.
+This would correspond to between 300 and 400 kronor per full-time student.
+SFS shares the picture that UKÄ came up with.

 Ahead of the 2021 budget year, the government (the Social Democrats and the Green Party, supported by the Liberals and the Center Party) decided to increase the state grant from SEK 34,8 million to SEK 60 million.
 Of this, five million SEK was for the extra work that the student unions contributed during the corona pandemic.
 During the years 2022 to 2024, the grant has remained constant at SEK 55 million, which corresponds to approximately SEK 170 per student.

-The fact that the state subsidy does not cover the full costs of the student unions' activities makes it more difficult for them to carry out their assignment.
-When there are no resources to pay fees and salaries, fewer people work with the business.
-It will then be difficult to participate, influence and review the business to the extent that is desirable.
-It will also be very difficult to keep up with other important tasks that the student unions have to work with, such as work environment work or study social activities.
+The fact that the state grant does not cover the full costs of the student unions' activities makes it more difficult for them to carry out their mission.
+When there are no resources to pay fees and salaries, fewer people work on the activities.
+It then becomes difficult to have time to participate, influence and review the activities to the extent that is desirable.
+It also becomes very difficult to have time for other important tasks that the student unions are supposed to work on, such as work environment work or study social activities.

 In the government's budget bill for 2024, the government also presented forecasts for 2025 and 2026.
 These forecasts show that the government expects to reduce the state grant to student unions from SEK 55 million to SEK 35 million from 2026.
 A reduction of SEK 20 million is barely noticeable in the state budget but has enormous consequences for student unions.

-Converted to fixed prices, this would mean that the grant per student will be lower than ever: from SEK 170 in 2024 to SEK 107 two years later.
+Converted to constant prices, this would mean that the allocation per student would be lower than ever: from 170 SEK in 2024 to approximately 110 SEK two years later.

-SFS believes that the planned reduction of the state grant will make it very difficult for the student unions to carry out their mission.
-SFS further believes that it would be a betrayal of the promise to compensate for the union's reduced membership income when the union obligation was abolished.
+SFS believes that the planned reduction in government funding will make it very difficult for student unions to carry out their mission.
+SFS further believes that it would be a betrayal of the promise to compensate for the unions' reduced membership income when the union obligation was abolished.

 Several parties are critical – but the government is delaying